4 Essential Elements to Writing a Great Blog Post

 When I write a blog post, I follow each of these four elements, treating them as steps.
 Here’s how I typically blog:

-- Choose a topic and write a mock headline.
+- Choose a topic and write a headline.

 - Edit and revise.
 (At this point, I usually revise the headline.)

-- Publish (checking the headline one last time to make sure it’s as good as it can be).
+- Publish (checking the headline one last time to make sure it still works).